kingzamzon/docs/docs/SDK/staticContent.md

 const authSig = await LitJsSdk.checkAndSignAuthMessage({chain: 'ethereum'})
 ```

 Next, pass the thing you want to encrypt.
 To encrypt a string, use the code below.
+The SDK also supports zipping and encrypting files via the `zipAndEncryptFiles` function.

 ```
-const { encryptedZip, symmetricKey } = await LitJsSdk.zipAndEncryptString(aStringThatYouWishToEncrypt);
+const { encryptedString, symmetricKey } = await LitJsSdk.encryptString(
+  "this is a secret message"
+);
 ```

 Next, define the access control conditions where a user will be allowed to decrypt.